Hell's Kitchen Thailand

 Hell's Kitchen Thailand (เฮลล์คิทเช่นไทยแลนด์) is a Thai cooking reality competition television series based on the British series of the same name.
 To find the winner to be the head of the kitchen in a real restaurant, Heliconia H Group purchased the rights from ITV Studios.
-It's hosted by Chef Willment Leong, Chef Kwantip "Pom" Devakula, Chef Ian Kittichai, and Chef Natawoot "Off" Thammaphan.
+It's hosted by Chef Willment Leong, Chef Kwantip Devakula, Chef Ian Kittichai, and Chef Natawoot "Off" Thammaphan.
 It first aired on 4 February 2024, on Channel 7 HD.

 Format

 Hell Kitchen Thailand is a reality cooking competition show that uses a continuous elimination format to test the determination of the contestants to cook throughout the season.
 From 16 contestants, one winner will be eliminated to become the head chef in a real restaurant.
 Heliconia H GROUP, the producer of many famous Thai cooking competition shows such as Iron Chef Thailand, MasterChef Thailand, The Next Iron Chef Thailand, Bid Coin Chef, Top Chef Thailand, has reached an agreement to purchase the rights with ITV Studios, the copyright owner of this show from the United Kingdom, to produce it in a Thai format from 2022.

 Hell's Kitchen Thailand is different from other countries in terms of the show's Head Chefs, as there are four of them who rotate in the kitchen during the dinner service period each week.
 This means that each week the contestants must cook and serve four different dishes, which rotate according to the Head Chef in charge of the kitchen that week: